armaseg/cloudformation-zookeeper/README.md

 ### 4. Watch the cluster converge
 Once the stack has been provisioned, visit `http://<host>:8181/exhibitor/v1/ui/index.html` on one of the nodes.
 You will need to do this from a location granted access by the specified `AdminSecurityGroup`.

-_Note the Docker image may take several minutes to retrieve.
-This can be improved with the use of a private Docker registry._

 You should see Exhibitor's management UI with a list of ZK nodes in this cluster.
 Exhibitor adds each node to the cluster via a rolling restart, so you may see nodes getting added and restarting during the first few minutes they're up.